 Habit: Suriana maritima grows as a medium size shrub up to 3 meters in height.
 The leaves are arranged alternately, sessile, to 4 cm long with an obtuse apex and entire margin.
 The leaves have a dense pubescence and are slightly succulent.

-The actinomorphic flowers are arranged in few flowered panicles.
+The complete, perfect, actinomorphic flowers are arranged in few flowered panicles.
 The calyx has 5, green, unfused sepals.
 The corolla has 5, unfused, bright yellow petals.
 There are 10 fertile stamens or 5 fertile stamens and 5 staminodes.
 There are 5 superior ovaries each with a single locule.
 The fruit is a brown pubescent schizocarp at maturity.